 Regional operating costs: Prices also are impacted by higher costs of transporting the product to remote locations.

 Electricity is generated from fuel oil using technologies that are very similar to those currently used to generate energy from natural gas.
 Fuel oil is classified into six classes according to its boiling temperature, composition, and purpose.
 No. 1 fuel oil and No. 2 fuel oil are referred to as distillate fuel oils, while No. 4 fuel oil, No. 5 fuel oil and No. 6 fuel oil are labeled residual fuel oils.
 No. 6 fuel oil is sometimes referred to as Bunker C. In a more commercial sense: No. 1 fuel oil is kerosene; No. 2 fuel oil is diesel oil; and No. 4, 5 and 6 fuel oils are proper fuel oils.

 As a heating fuel, kerosene is used in portable stoves and is sold in some filling stations.
-It is sometimes used as a backup heat source for emergencies in the U.S. and deaths occur annually from mishandling by inexperienced users.
+It is sometimes used as a back-up, emergency heat source in the United States.
+Unfortunately, there are deaths that occur annually from inexperienced users mishandling kerosene.

 Diesel is produced from petroleum and is sometimes called petrodiesel when there is a need to distinguish it from diesel obtained from other sources.
 Diesel fuel is very similar to heating oil, which used in central heating.
 As a hydrocarbon mixture, it is obtained in the fractional distillation of crude oil between 250 °C and 350 °C at atmospheric pressure.
 Petrodiesel is considered to be a fuel oil and is about 18 percent heavier than gasoline.